Wiri Lava Cave

 Wiri lava cave is Auckland's longest known lava cave at around 290 metres.
-It is part of Matukutūruru (Wiri Mountain) volcano, in the Auckland volcanic field.
-Because it features rare lava stalactites the cave has garnered international renown.
-The cave entrance is locked and entry is by permit only.
+It is part of Matukutūruru (Wiri Mountain) volcano in the Auckland volcanic field.
+Because it features rare lava stalactites, the cave has garnered international renown, and access is restricted, with entry requiring a permit.

 The cave is up to 7.6 by 3.6 m, down to 1.1 by 0.2 m, and is located about 4 m below Wiri Station Rd.